 Should I Wear a Helmet?

 Iowa is one of the few states in which you have the right to not wear a helmet.
-I know that it is more fun to ride without a helmet, but I want you to make an informed decision about wearing one or not.
-Statistics shows that a helmet is the most important safety device you have.
+Although it may be more fun to ride without a helmet, you should make an informed decision about whether to wear one.
+Statistics show that a helmet is the most important safety device you have.
 Motorcycle helmets have a hard outer shell that protects the brain and distributes the force of an impact.
 Also, new helmets have an inner liner that also absorbs the force of an impact.
 Wearing a helmet significantly reduces the chance of sustaining a disabling or deadly brain injury.
 Also, if you are wearing a helmet, make sure you are wearing one that meets federal safety standards.
-More information on helmets can be found at the NHSTA web site.
+More information on helmets can be found at the National Highway Traffic Safety Administration (NHTSA) website.
 Also, keep in mind that if you are leaving the state of Iowa that most states require the use of motorcycle helmets.

 If you or a loved one has been injured in a motorcycle accident we are here to help you as we offer a book about Iowa motorcycle accidents at no cost, risk or obligation.
-To order your copy go to MotorcycleAccidentBook.com or Call Now (800)-707-2552, ext.
-215 (24 Hour Recorded Message).
-Iowa Personal Injury attorney Corey Walker offers his Iowa motorcycle accident book at no cost because since 1997 he has seen too many hard working Iowans from Des Moines, Newton, and throughout the state of Iowa hurt in motorcycle accidents make mistakes which cost them thousand of dollars.
+To order your copy go to MotorcycleAccidentBook.com or Call Now 641-792-3595.
+Iowa personal injury attorney Corey Walker offers his Iowa motorcycle accident book at no cost because since 1997 he has seen too many hard working Iowans from Des Moines, Newton, and throughout the state of Iowa hurt in motorcycle accidents make mistakes which cost them thousand of dollars.
 Iowans hurt in motorcycle accidents are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa laws.
 Finally, there is a book about Iowa motorcycle accidents that you can review in the comfort of your own home with no risk or pressure.
-For immediate assistance call 641-792-3595 and ask to speak with one of our personal injury attorneys.
+For immediate assistance call (641) 792-3595 and ask to speak with one of our personal injury attorneys.